mwunsch/weary/README.md

 ## How it works

-Create a class and `extend Weary` to give it methods to craft a resource request:
+Create a class that inherits from `Weary::Base` to give it methods to craft a resource request:

-	class Foo
+	class Foo < Weary::Base
-		extend Weary

 		declare "foo" do |resource|
 			resource.url = "http://path/to/foo"